AbdullahDibas/LogsAnalyzer/README.md

 *NOTE: the analyzer accepts to have optional fields with each log message like Tags (list of tags names) and Params (list of parameters as key value pairs).*

 ### Logs Analyzer Rules:
-Analyzer can also applies some rules on the receiving logs by monitowq CXZ` The following are the supported rules:
+The library also supports applying analysis methods on the incoming logs.
+The following are the supported rules:
 - Absence Detection Rule: triggers an output if a specific log is not received within a configured interval in seconds.
 - Aggregate Function Rule: triggers an output when a specific log is received along with a value calculated from a specific parameter passed with the log and using the configured aggregate funciton.